jacobkap/crimebythenumbers/docs/geocoding.md

 #> 1 750 Race St. Philadelphia, PA 19106  40.0 -75.2
 ```

-There are two additional parameters which are important to talk about for this function, especially when you encounter an address not geocoding.
+There are two additional parameters which are important to talk about for this function, especially when you encounter an address that doesn't geocode properly.

 First, there are actually multiple sources where you can enter an address and get the coordinates for that address.
 Just think about the big mapping apps or sites, such as Google Maps and Apple Maps.
 For these sources you can enter in the same address and you'll get different results.
 In most cases you'll get extremely similar coordinates, usually off only after a few decimals points, so they are functionally identical.
 But occasionally you'll have some addresses that can be geocoded through some sources but not others.
 This is because some sources have a more comprehensive list of addresses than others.